Social Media Best Practices

 - Content type (most NMT Facebook Pages fit nicely into the “Company, Organization or Institution” category and “Education” or “Science” sub-categories)

 - A profile picture/NMT logo for your program/unit/department.
-Make sure this logo fits the New Mexico Tech Marketing and Communication Identity Standards
+Make sure this logo fits the New Mexico Tech Marketing and Communications Identity Standards

 - Basic Information about your organization (Facebook recommends adding your website, Twitter Page or other social media accounts in this area as well).